 The amendments to IAS 1 Presentation of Financial Statements clarify, rather than significantly change, existing IAS 1 requirements.
-The amendments clarify that:
+The amendments clarify:

-- The materiality requirements in IAS 1. - That specific line items in the statement(s) of profit or loss and OCI and the interim statement of financial position may be disaggregated. - That entities have flexibility as to the order in which they present the notes to financial statements.
+- The materiality requirements in IAS 1. - That specific line items in the statement(s) of profit or loss and Other Comprehensive Income and the statement of financial position may be disaggregated. - That entities have flexibility as to the order in which they present the notes to financial statements.